 Notes

-- To reheat cooked burgers: start the burgers on low.
+- TO REHEAT: For the best results, rewarm leftovers in a skillet on the stovetop over low heat.
 Add a bit of water to the pan, then cover them so that they steam and heat through.
 Remove the lid, turn the heat to medium high, and cook on each side until lightly crisp and the water has cooked off.

 Nutrition